"I don't come to work for the money."

 Unless you receive an extraordinary first offer, there’s room for negotiating.
 (Hint: Try not to tip your hand.
 Don’t discuss salary at your job interview and try to make sure the hiring manager gives you a number first.)
 Enter the salary negotiation with a firm bottom line in your head.
 Aim for somewhere between the mid- and high end of the salary range.

 If you are working with a recruiter, you may already know the salary range as recruiters are unlikely to waste time with candidates whose salary expectations are far outside what the company is prepared to pay.
+Most recruiters will share a salary range for a role.
+You can safely assume that there will be a little wiggle room at the top of that range if your experience warrants it.

 If you are negotiating for a new position, you probably have a salary offer in hand.
 As with any negotiation, leave yourself some wiggle room by naming a figure higher than your lowest acceptable rate, but stay within a reasonable range.
 You are likely to receive a counteroffer and if you start too low, you will be disappointed.
 On the other hand, be careful of pricing yourself out of a job by asking for much more than the top of the typical salary range.